Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 Asynchronous eviction relies on a periodic space reserver thread in each worker to evict data.
 It waits until the worker storage utilization reaches a configurable high watermark.
-Then it evicts data based on the eviction policy until it reaches the confiurable low watermark.
+Then it evicts data based on the eviction policy until it reaches the configurable low watermark.
 For example, if we had the same 16+100+100=216GB storage configured, we can set eviction to kick in at around 200GB and stop at around 160GB:

 ```
 alluxio.worker.tieredstore.level0.watermark.high.ratio=0.9